Am I rich? You can find out using my net worth percentile calculator to see if you have above average net worth by age.

 The earlier you can save, the faster your wealth will grow.

 If you are still a little bit confused on why you should start saving early based on this data, consider the chart below.
+The x-axis shows net worth percentile (top 1 percent, etc.) and the y-axis shows the net worth – in logarithmic form.

 Each line is an age group: